srampinogroup/coding-in-chemistry/verlet/verlet.md

 where superscript $a$ on the gradient operator indicates that the derivatives should be taken with respect to the coordinates of the
-$a$-th atom.
+$a$-th particle.

-For each separate Cartesian component, the velocity Verlet recursive scheme will apply, with the $x$, $y$, and $z$ components of the forces being, respectively,
+For each separate Cartesian component, the Velocity Verlet recursive scheme will apply, with the $x$, $y$, and $z$ components of the forces being, respectively,